 - The Madrone Audubon Society's website, Madrone Online, for info about birding locations around Sonoma County.
 You'll find an event calendar, articles, photos, and birding news.

-- Sonoma County Bird Watching Spots.
-A labor of love by local birdwatcher Colin Talcroft, this site has tons of information ranging from birding locations to field guide reviews.
+- Sonoma County Bird Watching Spots, which is a labor of love by local birdwatcher Colin Talcroft, This site has tons of information ranging from birding locations to field guide reviews.
 He also has a downloadable/printable county field list.